by @bwasti

 That's a lot faster than Emscripten for this usecase.

 Since we know the size of the loop, we can unroll it.
+This is a common technique used to avoid executing instructions dealing with loops and pointer arithmetic.

-In wasmblr, all the `cg.*` calls emit assembly.
+In wasmblr, all the cg.*

 This gives us a meta-programming-like ability to use